Barkond/OpsWorks_test_task/README.md

 - Got questions data from the consecutive request
 - Yielded the item

-**What I didn't:**
+**What I did late:**
-- Didn't have the time to figure out how to simulate the ZIP code in request to get the price data.
+- Extracted the price from the API
+- Fixed the item